Joanne Collins Msc. UKCP Registered Systemic and Family Psychotherapist

 What is therapy?

 Explaining therapy is like trying to explain love, it means different things to different people.
 People have different expectations of therapy and different stories behind how they found it.
 To me therapy has a number of different purposes.
 It can be the place where you go to get a better understanding of who you are.
-It can also offer a physical space to think differently and to get emotional/mental space.
+It can also offer a space to think differently and to get emotional/mental sUpport.
 With the right conditions, e.g. a good therapeutic relationship, the right timing in your life, the right conditions in your life (like stability) therapy can also be transformative and healing.
 You don’t have to be diagnosed with a mental health problem to benefit from therapy.
 Where therapy works best is where there is a good relationship between client and therapist.

 How long does therapy last?